 Download and print our FREE printable heart template onto cardstock and place it on a baking tray.
 Cardstock is recommended over regular printer paper because salt painting requires thicker paper so it does not fall apart.

-Alternatively, use white glue to draw your own heart art directly onto cardstock.
+Alternatively, use white glue to draw your own heart art directly onto the cardstock.
 Draw a heart vertically or horizontally, or create multiple hearts with white glue.

 The cookie tray will make clean up easy and make it possible to recycle the salt you use for your next salt painting project.